webhintio/hint/docs/user-guide/rules/no-disallowed-headers.md

 they solve.

    One example here is the `Public-Key-Pins` header.
-It has [limited support and usage, it's being deprecated (along with the related `Public-Key-Pins-Report-Only` header), and can easily create a lot of problems if not done correctly][hpkp deprecation].
+It has [limited support and usage, it’s being deprecated (along with the related `Public-Key-Pins-Report-Only` header), and can easily create a lot of problems if not done correctly][hpkp deprecation].